nortikin/sverchok/docs/troubleshooting_nodes.rst

 **Exceptions**

-A variety of reasons can cause exceptions, sometimes you have to solve a sequence of errors.
+Exceptions can occur for a variety of reasons, sometimes you have to solve a sequence of errors.
 Usually it leads you to understanding the data being sent through the node tree better.
 This is seriously a good thing, mostly for your productivity.
 We have tools to help you see the data coming out or going in to a node.

 **Causes**